Olympus TG-5 vs Pentax Q

 |Olympus TG-6« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus TG-6|

 |Sony HX99« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX99|

 It is notable that the TG-5 offers wifi support, while the Pentax Q does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
+Both the TG-5 and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+The Pentax Q was replaced by the Pentax Q10, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 Review summary: Olympus TG-5 vs Pentax Q

 So how do things add up?
 Is there a clear favorite between the Olympus TG-5 and the Pentax Q?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

 - Faster burst: Shoots at higher frequency (20 vs 1.5 flaps/sec) to capture the decisive moment.